ODIM-Project/ODIM/docs/README.md

 An aggregate is a user-defined collection of resources.

 The aggregate schema provides a mechanism to formally group the southbound resources of your choice.
-The advantage of creating aggregates is that they are more persistent than the random groupings—the aggregates are available and accessible in the environment of Resource Aggregator for ODIM until you delete them.
+The advantage of creating aggregates is that they are more persistent than the random groupings.
+The aggregates are available and accessible in the environment of Resource Aggregator for ODIM until you delete them.

-The resource aggregator allows you to:
+The resource aggregator allows you to perform the following tasks:

--   Create an aggregate.
+-   Create an aggregate

--   Populate an aggregate with the resources.
+-   Populate an aggregate with the resources

--   Perform actions on all the resources of an aggregate at once.
+-   Perform actions on all the resources of an aggregate at once

--   Delete an aggregate.
+-   Delete an aggregate